Yamaha YM2151: Technical details

 The YM2151 uses a form of sound synthesis known as FM synthesis, achieved by phase modulating the instantaneous frequency of each waveform via a modulator.
 The chip contains eight concurrent FM synthesis channels (or voices), and each channel contains a number of operators that can be connected in a variety of ways, using a modified ADSR envelope along with rate scaling, frequency multiplication, and detuning settings.
 There are four operators per channel, each of them containing a sine wave oscillator and an envelope generator.
 These operators can be rearranged into eight different connections (or "FM Algorithms" in Yamaha terminology) of the four operators for sound generation.
-The algorithms are based on that of the Yamaha DX9, which uses a set of algorithms based on the DX7's 32 FM algorithms but modified for use with four operators.
+The algorithms are based on that of the Yamaha DX9, which uses eight out of the 32 algorithms of the DX7 but modified for use with four operators, with the YM2151 and later four operator FM chips using a slightly modified operator arrangement for the third algorithm.
 The fourth operator on the eighth channel can also be swapped out for a variable-frequency noise channel for noise generation.

 The YM2151 was paired with either a YM3012 stereo DAC or a YM3014 monophonic DAC so that the output of its FM tone generator could be supplied to speakers as analog audio.